TopelJL/Machine-Learning-Notes/Supervised Machine Learning/Supervised-vs-unsupervised.md

 - ![Alt text](image-2.png)
 - Gradient descent algorithm looks at which direction to go to get to the lowest point in the graph.
     - It goes in the direction of steepest descent, it looks around 360 degrees and decides where to go next after each step so we will get to the lowest local minimum.

+#### Gradient Descent Algorithm

+- Check One Note for Gradient Descent Algorithm.